Spike Milligan: Family

-Milligan married his first wife, June (Marchinie) Marlow, in 1952; Peter Sellers was best man.
+Milligan married his first wife, June Marlowe (originally Marchini), in 1952; Peter Sellers was best man.
 They had three children, Laura, Seán and Síle, and divorced in 1960.

-He married Patricia Ridgeway in June 1962, with George Martin as best man and the marriage produced one child, Jane Milligan.
-The marriage ended with Patricia's death from breast cancer in 1978.

-He reportedly had two children by other mothers.
+He married Patricia Ridgway in June 1962, with George Martin as best man and the marriage produced one child, Jane Milligan.
+The marriage ended with Patricia's death from breast cancer in 1978.He reportedly had two children by other mothers.

 His third wife was Shelagh Sinclair, to whom he was married from 1983 until his death on 27 February 2002.
 Shelagh, who was 25 years younger than Milligan, died in June 2011.
 Upon marrying Shelagh, Milligan made a new will which left his entire estate to his wife.
 The children unsuccessfully attempted to overturn the will.
 A High Court judge ruled that Shelagh was entitled to his whole estate, and his children should receive only "what was surplus to requirements".

 Four of his children collaborated with documentary makers on a multi-platform programme called I Told You I Was Ill: The Life and Legacy of Spike Milligan (2005).

 In October 2008, an array of Milligan's personal effects was sold at auction by Shelagh, who was moving into a smaller home.
 These included his vast library of books and memorabilia and a grand piano salvaged from a demolition and apparently played every morning by Paul McCartney, a neighbour in Rye in East Sussex.
 His children were distressed by the sale.